mimblewimble/grin/doc/rangeproofs.md

 ## Further Details

 Note that for efficiency reasons, the range proofs used in Grin actually build up numbers in base 4 instead of base 2.
-Binary is easier for the sake of the example, as most people aren't as familiar with base 4 arithmetic.
+However, binary is easier for the sake of the example, as most people aren't as familiar with base 4 arithmetic.

 ## FAQ

-Q: If I have an output O=bG+vH on the blockchain, and there is only a finite number of usable amounts for vH, why can't I reveal the amount by just subtracting each possible vH value from O until I get a value that can be used to create a signature on H?
+Q: If I have an output `O=bG+vH` on the blockchain, and there is only a finite number of usable amounts for vH, why can't I reveal the amount by just subtracting each possible vH value from O until I get a value that can be used to create a signature on H?

 # Further Reading